Blobscan/blobscan/README.md

 ### Docker

+**NOTE: Recent versions of docker and docker-compose with BuildKit support are required.**

 Docker images are automatically published and a docker-compose file is provided for convenience.

 Note that you also need to run your own [devnet-v5 node](https://github.com/Blobscan/devnet-v5) or connect to any of the existing ones.